 Contrary to what I might have feared about returning to a career after a 5 year hiatus, I don’t find myself having to explain away the gap in my resumé.
 Instead I have found that the experience I gained, the lessons I leant and the new skills I developed have become perhaps the most important part of my story that I now present to clients.

 I’ve always told anyone who will listen that a brand is the combined total of every experience a customer has with your organisation.
 Now, I have a much more detailed and empathetic understanding of what all the parts that make up that combined total are.
 And how to manage them better.

 I have gained a level of understanding about the design of great customer experiences beyond what I even knew existed before.

 I not only have specialist skills and experience in hospitality and tourism but the minutia of customer service detail needed in these particular industries has broadened and deepened my knowledge of how customers interact with products and services across all industries.

-Having nurtured a team who had never even set foot inside a hotel into outstanding professionals who are regularly showered with glowing Trip Advisor reviews and generous gratuities, I now have more nuanced and practical recommendations on how to train staff and craft a unique ‘branded’ style of customer service for any organisation.
+Having nurtured a team who had never even set foot inside a hotel into outstanding professionals who are regularly showered with glowing Trip Advisor reviews and generous gratuities, I now have more nuanced and practical recommendations on how to train staff to rally around a brand idea and craft a unique style of customer service for any organisation.